lewlipop/SIT-Data-Visualization-and-Analysis/README.md

 To achieve our objectives, we will leverage the following technologies:

 - **Python:** The primary programming language for data processing, analysis, and visualization.
-- **Google Maps API:** To scrape relevant data about dine-in establishments in Singapore.
+- **Google Maps:** To scrape relevant data about dine-in establishments in Singapore.
 - **Data Visualization Libraries:** Utilizing libraries like Matplotlib and Seaborn for creating pie charts, bar graphs, and other visualizations.

 ## Project Structure